 Coletivo Amor de Madre commissioned the project and arranged for the designers and catadores to work together, scouring the city for interesting materials and building their one-of-a-kind stools.
 The designers and the catadores alike learned to see the city in a new way – rather than looking around and seeing garbage, they began to see interesting materials and opportunities to use them.

-Thanks to this half art/half vocational training project, the can collectors of São Paulo now have a new way to earn an income.
+Thanks to this half art/half can recycling vocational training project, the can collectors of São Paulo now have a new way to earn an income.
 The mobile foundry was gifted to the catadores with the intention that it be shared between them.
 The can collectors have a wide array of objects that they can make with the melted aluminum, taking ephemeral street objects and turning them into a kind of snapshot of the city.